junxit/us-congress-bills-112/metadata.md

 - 2012-11-09 — Introduced in House
 - 2012-11-09 — Introduced in House
 - 2012-11-09 — Referred to the House Committee on Science, Space, and Technology.
+- 2012-11-13 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Palazzo objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-11-13 — Considered as unfinished business. (consideration: CR H6341)
+- 2012-11-13 — Considered under suspension of the rules. (consideration: CR H6335-6337)
+- 2012-11-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6586.
+- 2012-11-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-11-13 — Mr. Palazzo moved to suspend the rules and pass the bill.
+- 2012-11-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6335)
+- 2012-11-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6335)